About us

 Built by a mom who got tired of reading the wrong reviews

 Hi.
 I am Barbie Gupta, the mom behind BabyPickr.
-Our daughter was born December 21, 2022.
-Before she arrived I spent about six months on baby gear.
+Our daughter arrived during a winter storm in December 2022, right around Christmas.
+Before she showed up I spent about six months on baby gear.
 Not because I love spreadsheets.
 Because I was scared of buying the wrong thing and being stuck with it in a small apartment.

-We live in the city.
-Our car is compact.
-It was our first baby.
-Every “best stroller” list felt written for someone with a garage, a sedan, and time to test twelve folds in a parking lot.
+We live in a city apartment with a compact car, and it was our first baby, so every “best stroller” list felt written for someone with a garage, a sedan, and an afternoon to test twelve folds in a parking lot.
 I would open Baby Gear Lab or Babylist, get hopeful, then realize I was reading a deep dive on a product that was never going to fit our elevator anyway.

 Those sites are great at what they do.
 Baby Gear Lab is where I went once I had a short list and wanted to know what the crash test footage actually showed.
 Babylist helped our registry look human.
 What I could not find was a person (or a tool) that said: given your hallway, your car, your budget, here are the few options worth your Saturday.
 Skip the rest before you invest an evening in a 4,000-word review.

-My husband helped turn my notes and disqualifier lists into something you can actually use on a phone.
-The research brain is mine.
+My husband built what you’re using.
+I do the research and keep the disqualifier lists.
 The late-night “will this fit in the trunk” panic is mine too.

 We are an Indian immigrant family.
 BabyPickr is not just a product database for us.
 It is how we wanted to parent here: practical, honest, and a little grounded when the registry tabs start to blur together.

-You may notice Sanskrit and Vedic wisdom woven through the site.
-In the journey steps.
-In loading moments.
-In the quiet strip between decisions when you are browsing strollers or car seats.
+You may notice Sanskrit and Vedic wisdom woven through the site: in the quiz steps, in loading moments, in the quiet strip between decisions when you are browsing strollers or car seats.
 These words have guided us through our own big choices.
 You do not need to know anything about these traditions for the picks to work.
 We hope they bring a moment of calm to what can feel like an overwhelming process.

 Lokah samastah sukhino bhavantu